21st December - Feast of St Thomas the Apostle

 Relics of St Thomas in Italy - Gloria tv Basilica di San Tommaso in Ortona, Italy.
 Some of the relics of St. Thomas still remain in Chennai, India, close to where he died and was buried.

 The longest night and shortest day.

 It is usually the shortest day of the year, and this was the start of the Christmas cleaning and baking.
-The day finishing our external preparations for Christmas.
-All the weeks before should have been more of spiritual preparation, the Advent preparations.
+All the weeks before were for the more spiritual preparations of Advent.

 In Tyrol and in parts of Canada, the 21st December was "pie day".
 Meat pies were baked for the family, then cooled and frozen.
-They are saved for the feast of the Epiphany, and are thawed, reheated and eaten.
+They are saved for the feast of the Epiphany.
 Sausage rolls and the original mince pies, that had meat, come to mind.

 In England, this was a day of charity, when the poor women went a "Thomasing" or begging.
 Wheat was cooked and distributed for the poor.
 They might be given money, apples or honey, which meant that they would have food over Christmas.

 In some parts of central Europe the ancient customs of "driving demons away" occur and during the following nights (Rough Nights), there is much noise, cracking of whips, ringing of hand bells, and parades of figures in horrible masks.